 Noel Vasquez/GC Images

-The multi-hyphenate star is celebrating his 38th birthday today, yet another hard-to-believe reminder it's been nearly a decade since the That '70s Show cast rocked their final pair of bell bottoms together.
-But since starring alongside his TV sweetheart turned IRL-wife Mila Kunis and the rest of the gang, Kutcher has made the quite transition from the lanky, adorably dopey Michael Kelso to a wildly successful actor-entrepreneur and dedicated father.
+Ashton Kutcher is celebrating his 40th birthday today, yet another hard-to-believe reminder it's been nearly two decades since the That '70s Show donned their first pair of bell bottoms together.
+But since starring alongside his TV sweetheart turned IRL-wife Mila Kunis and the rest of the gang, Kutcher has made the quite transition from Hollywood playboy to wildly successful actor-entrepreneur and dedicated father.

 Even when he replaced Charlie Sheen on Two and a Half Men, that was practically a side gig, he had so much going on.
 The tech junkie has gone on to invest in (and launch) a number of well-known startups, co-found an international human rights organization and was even tapped to become a product engineer for Lenovo.

 As for his personal life, Ashton isn't doing half bad either.
-Prior to tying the knot with his former co-star last summer, the lovebirds welcomed their first daughter, Wyatt Isabelle, on Oct.
+Prior to tying the knot with his former co-star, the lovebirds welcomed their first daughter, Wyatt Isabelle, on Oct.
 1, 2014.
+Their son, Dimitri Portwood, wasn't far behind, arriving in November 2016.

 While Kutcher might have had to adjust to the balancing act that is fatherhood, the No Strings Attached star told Conan O'Brien just a month after welcoming Wyatt, "It's unbelievable.
 It's the greatest thing on earth.
 As soon as this child was born I immediately wanted to call my parents and just apologize because I never knew how much they loved me."